buckaroogeek/unifi-pihole-doh-docker/README-FORGEJO.md

    1. I used the Synology web UI to create the sub-directory for the container's `/data/` directory.
 In my case this is a `forgejo` sub-directory in the existing `/volum1/docker` directory that is the root directory for all container volumes on this host.

 1. SSH into the Synology and start `forgejo` for the first time using `docker-compose`.
-Forgejo will create subdirectories under `/data` on the container which are mapped to the designated location on the Synology file system.
+Forgejo will create sub-directories under `/data` on the container which are mapped to the designated location on the Synology file system.

    ```bash
    sudo docker-compose -f compose.yaml up -d forgejo
    ```

 1. While still in ssh on the Synology, edit the Forgejo `app.ini` configuration file to and make necessary changes and additions.
-My copy is stored in this repository in the `forgejo` subdirectory.
+My copy is stored in this repository in the `forgejo` sub-directory.
 I just used vi to make the edits but there are alternatives such as downloading to your workstation or using the Synology Text Edit application.

    ```bash
    sudo vi /volume1/docker/forgejo/gitea/conf/app.ini